Sighing IS relief! Why is that?

 Put your hand on your breastbone and sigh.
 You should feel the chest drop.
 Try touching the sides of your lower ribs.
 These ribs should also lower and move inward.
 One other interesting little fact is that the heart pericardium is attached to your diaphragm!
 Exhaling decreases pressure on the heart and lowers your heart rate.

-If you don't get it out, you will not get much in!
-By restoring a natural exhale, your inhale will be effortless.
+if you don't get it out, you will not get much in!
+By restoring a natural, slow exhale, your inhale will be effortless.